Member Guide

 Alternative therapies

-Acupuncture, chiropractic treatment, complications from ineligible treatments, exercise programs, experimental/unproven treatments, some genetic screenings and testing, massage therapy, medical marijuana/CBD, nutritional/dietary treatment or supplements, physical therapy (if not ordered by a doctor as part of a valid health event), occupational therapy, speech therapy, regenerative treatments
+Acupuncture, chiropractic treatment, exercise programs, experimental and/or unproven treatments or diagnostics (e.g. GI mapping, thermography, colonics), some genetic screenings and testing, massage therapy, medical marijuana/CBD, nutritional/dietary treatment or supplements, physical therapy (if not ordered by a doctor as part of a valid health event), occupational therapy, speech therapy, regenerative treatments, or complications from ineligible treatments.

 Cosmetic procedures

-Breast implants, hair loss treatment, weight loss programs or surgery, and any other non-medically necessary cosmetic procedure
+Breast implants, hair loss treatment, weight loss programs, surgery, or other treatments (including prescriptions, etc.), and any other non-medically necessary cosmetic procedure, or complications from ineligible treatments

 Mental health

-ADD/ADHD, counseling/talk therapy (except for virtual talk therapy provided through the CrowdHealth app), diagnostic neuropsychological testing, psychiatric treatment, addiction rehabilitation
+ADD/ADHD, counseling/talk therapy (except for virtual talk therapy provided through the CrowdHealth app), diagnostic neuropsychological testing, psychiatric treatment, rehabilitation facilities and expenses (e.g. addiction, eating disorders), or complications from ineligible treatments

 Personally assumed risk

-Injuries or conditions resulting from gross negligent acts, hazardous activities, or illegal acts; injury resulting from failure to comply with medical advice, injury from war/armed conflict, or self-inflicted injury
+Injuries or conditions indirectly or directly attributable to gross negligent acts, hazardous activities, under the influence of drugs or alcohol, or illegal acts; injury resulting from failure to comply with medical advice, injury from war/armed conflict, or self-inflicted injury, or complications from ineligible treatments.

 In the spirit of CrowdHealth, this exclusion is not here to be a loophole for denying the crowdfunding of expenses from health events that result from Members living active, normal lives.
 Rather, it's to keep people from being idiots and, say, lighting themselves on fire, diving into a pool of hungry sharks, etc., then expecting the Crowd to fund it.